daggepagge/django-projects-helper/readme.md

 Bash script that helps opening and switching between django projects and their virtual environments.

-With one single command djelp opens the project folder, activates the virtual environment, opens your code editor, starts the django server and opens it in your webrowser.
+With one single command djelp will:
+- activate the virtual environment for the project
+- launch your favourite code editor
+- open the project folder in finder
+- start up the django test server
+- open the project in your webrowser

 ### Installation